The Hackett Group, Inc. Announ - GuruFocus.com

-Based on the preliminary count by Computershare Trust Company, N.A., the depositary for the Offer, a total of 4,889,815 shares of Hackett’s Common Stock were properly tendered and not properly withdrawn at or below the purchase price of $23.50 per share, including shares that were tendered through notice of guaranteed delivery.
+Based on the final count by Computershare Trust Company, N.A., the depositary for the Offer, a total of 4,889,315 shares of Hackett’s Common Stock were properly tendered and not properly withdrawn at or below the final purchase price of $23.50 per share, including shares that were tendered through notice of guaranteed delivery.

-In accordance with the terms and conditions of the Offer, and based on the preliminary count by the depositary, Hackett expects to accept for purchase 4,889,815 shares of its Common Stock at a purchase price of $23.50 per share, for an aggregate cost of approximately $114.9 million, excluding fees and expenses relating to the Offer.
-As Hackett expects to accept for purchase all of the shares which were properly tendered and not properly withdrawn at a price at or below $23.50, there is no proration factor.
-The 4,889,815 shares expected to be purchased in the Offer represent approximately 15.4 percent of Hackett’s currently issued and outstanding shares of Common Stock.
+Hackett has accepted for purchase a total of 4,889,315 shares of its Common Stock at a purchase price of $23.50 per share, for an aggregate cost of approximately $114.9 million, excluding fees and expenses relating to the Offer.
+As Hackett accepted for purchase all of the shares which were properly tendered and not properly withdrawn at a price at or below $23.50, there is no proration factor.
+The 4,889,315 shares accepted for purchase in the Offer represent approximately 15.4 percent of Hackett’s currently issued and outstanding shares of Common Stock.

-The number of shares expected to be purchased is preliminary and subject to change.
-The preliminary information contained in this press release is subject to confirmation by the depositary and is based on the assumption that all shares tendered through notice of guaranteed delivery will be delivered within the two trading day settlement period.
-The final number of shares to be purchased will be announced following the expiration of the guaranteed delivery period and completion by the depositary of the confirmation process.
-Payment for the shares accepted for purchase under the Offer will occur promptly thereafter.
+The depositary will promptly pay for the shares accepted for purchase in accordance with the terms and conditions of the Offer.

 Questions regarding the tender offer may be directed to BofA Securities, Inc. at (888) 803-9655 or to Georgeson LLC at (888) 680-1528.